satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 });
 ```

 Note that we first require the `GradientToken` artifact.
 Which is `json` representation of your token interface.
-This is the thing that allows you to interact with your contract from javascript code.
+This is the thing that allows you to interact with your contract from Javascript code.

-This test is unnecessary as this functionality is already tested by the `Ownable` tests in zeppelin library.
+This test is unnecessary as this functionality is already tested by the `Ownable` tests in Zeppelin library.
 I've added it only for quick demonstration.

 Here we run the `contract` block, that deploys our contract.
 We wait for the contract to be deployed and request `owner()` which returns owners address.
 Then we assert that owners address is the same as `account[0]`